coyleph/EECS485-Sockets-Discussion/README.md

 $ ifconfig
 ```
 You should see
-an ip associated with your internet adapter (not your localhost IP!).
+an IP associated with your internet adapter (not your localhost IP!).
 It will be listed next to "inet".
 If you are having difficulty determining which one is correct, do a quick google search for "what is my ip" and
 match the result with the corresponding IP.
 Use this value and replace the following line in server.py: